FACULTY SENATE MISSISSIPPI UNIVERSITY FOR WOMEN (MUW)

 SECTION 1.
 FREQUENCY OF MEETINGS

-The Senate will meet at least once a month during the school year.
+The Senate will plan to meet at least once a month during the school year.
 The schedule of monthly meetings will be established at the beginning of each academic year.
 Special sessions may be called at the discretion of the President or at the request of the President of the University.
+Before a monthly meeting may be canceled, the President must send out a request to Senators for business.
+If no business is submitted within 10 days of the meeting, it may be canceled.

 SECTION 2.
 QUORUM AND VOTING RIGHTS

-G. In the event that quorum cannot be established at a regular conducted buisness meeting, the President will send out an electronic ballot on all business requiring a vote.
-Senator will respond within three working days.
+- If quorum cannot be established at a regular business meeting, the President will send out an electronic ballot on all business requiring a vote.
+Senators will respond within 3 working days.

 SECTION 3.
 REFERRAL OF BUSINESS